pablobgldo/urban-tide-technical-task/README.md

 ```bash
 docker-compose up --build
 ```
+4. **Important Note for macOS Users:** The application uses port 5000, which may conflict with AirPlay on macOS.
+If you encounter issues with the port being unavailable, you may need to deactivate AirPlay or change the port used by the application in the docker-compose.yml file.

 ## Using the application
 To use the application, you can send a POST request with a CSV file to http://localhost:5000/upload-csv once the Docker containers are running.
 This can be done using tools such as Insomnia or Postman.
 If you decide to use Insomnia like I did, make sure you select the option 'Multipart' with 'file' as name and the CSV file as value.
 Alternatively, on Postman, under Body, make sure you select 'form-data' and create a new key named 'file' with the CSV file as value.
 You can test the application by using the test1.csv and test2.csv found in the Data folder.